Game Theoretic Analysis of Production-Management Effort Distribution in Organizational Networks: A Hierarchical Model of Influencer and Influencee

-\begin{proof} The proof of this theorem uses the hierarchical structure of the network and the fact that the productivity functions ($p_i$'s) are bounded.
-We present the proof in Appendix~\ref{app:EP-proofs}. \end{proof}
+\end{theorem} The proof of this theorem uses the hierarchical structure of the network and the fact that the productivity functions ($p_i$'s) are bounded.
+We present the proof in Appendix~\ref{app:EP-proofs}.

 This theorem shows that the EP model allows us to guarantee the existence of (at least one) Nash equilibrium.
 In particular, we can make certain observations on the equilibrium production effort, some of which are intuitive. \begin{itemize} \item If communication improves, i.e., $\beta$ becomes small, the production effort of each node increases. \item If the cost of management $b$ increases, the production effort of each node increases. \item When reward sharing ($h_{ij}$) is large, agents reduce production effort and focus more on communication effort, which is more productive in terms of payoffs. \item The computation of a Nash equilibrium at any node depends only on the production efforts of the nodes in its subtree.
-Thus, we can employ a backward induction algorithm which exploits this property that helps in an efficient computation of the equilibrium (this will be shown formally in the corollaries later in this section). \end{itemize}

-We turn now to establishing conditions for the uniqueness of this Nash equilibrium.
+Thus, we can employ a backward induction algorithm which exploits this property that helps in an efficient computation of the equilibrium (this will be shown formally in the corollaries later in this section). \end{itemize} We now turn to establishing conditions for the uniqueness of this Nash equilibrium.
 Let us define the maximum amount of reward share that any node $i$ can accumulate from a hierarchy $T$ given a reward sharing scheme $H$ as, $h_{\max}(T) = \sup_i \sum_{j \in T_i \setminus \{i\}} h_{ij}$.
 We also define the {\em effort update function} as follows. \begin{definition}[Effort Update Function (EUF)] Let the function $F: [0,1]^n \to [0,1]^n$ be defined as,